unbit/uwsgi-docs/UpgradingTo2.0.rst

 * dynamic options are no more, as well as the 'admin' plugin

 * probes have been removed, the alarm framework presents better ways to monitor services

+* the shared area api changed dramatically, check the new sharedarea docs